Public Law 119-87 (04/30/2026)

 Exceptions

-section 355 of this titlesection 262 of title 42During the 7-year period described in subsection (a) for an approved application under or license under , the Secretary may approve an application or issue a license for a drug that is otherwise the same, as determined by the Secretary, as the already approved drug for the same rare disease or condition if—
+section 355 of this titlesection 262 of title 42During the 7-year period described in subsection (a) for an approved application under or license under , the Secretary may approve an application or issue a license for a drug that is otherwise the same, as determined by the Secretary, as the already approved drug for the same approved use or indication for which such 7-year period applies to such already approved or licensed drug if—

 (1)

-the Secretary finds, after providing the holder of exclusive approval or licensure notice and opportunity for the submission of views, that during such period the holder of the exclusive approval or licensure cannot ensure the availability of sufficient quantities of the drug to meet the needs of persons with the disease or condition for which the drug was designated; or
+the Secretary finds, after providing the holder of exclusive approval or licensure notice and opportunity for the submission of views, that during such period the holder of the exclusive approval or licensure cannot ensure the availability of sufficient quantities of the drug to meet the needs, relating to the approved use or indication, of persons with the disease or condition for which the drug was designated; or

 (2)